symmetriccurve/portfolio-2.0/src/myInterview/my-interview.md

 ---

 ### What is that you build that you are most proud of ?
-My answer: I build a [mine-sweeper](https://github.com/symmetriccurve/minesweeper-with-react)💣 from the scratch using reactjs ⚛.
+I build a [mine-sweeper](https://github.com/symmetriccurve/minesweeper-with-react)💣 from the scratch using reactjs ⚛.

 Few other things,
 1. I coded a python script that scans through the directory structure of react project and adds unit test boilerplate template.